unckless/RobUnckless_Lab_Notebook/_posts/2019-07-01-EpiRAD-ddRAD-Poc.md

 ### Digestion

 1. Made master mixes for the planned digests: ddRAD and EpiRAD restriction enzymes (Example here is for plate 3, the same as in the multiplexing example above)
 Depending on how the plate is set up you could be doing one or both
 2. Calculated the n number: n = number of samples, plus pipette error.
+Ex.
 40 ddRAD samples + 5 for error is 45.
 42 EpiRAD samples + 5 for error is 47.
   - ddRAD
 10μl Cutsmart Buffer * 45 = 450μl
 1μl PstI * 45 = 45μl
 1μl MspI * 45 = 45μl
   - EpiRAD
 10μl Cutsmart Buffer * 47 = 470μl
 1μl PstI * 47 = 47μl
 1μl HpaII * 47 = 47μl
 3. Added 12μl of the appropriate master mix to each sample well, for a total reaction volume of 80ul
 4. Pipetted to mix and made sure all samples are at the bottom of the wells, our large centrifuge can hold 96 well plates (please balance).
 Used the foil stickers always to cover the plates
-5. Put the plate in Thermocyclers in the 12 hour digest program under the MES account (login 8888) overnight
+5. Put the plate in Thermocyclers in the 12 hour digest program under the MES account (login 8888) overnight (37 degrees C for 12 hours then 4 degrees hold)

 ### Cleanup and quant of digested samples